 Seedlab has a broad base of support from the Australian Government, a national retailer (Woolworths), the University of Tasmania, regional investment agencies and commercial partners.
-This support covers the costs for over 200 startup businesses to access the programme, coaching and mentoring throughout 2020 and 2021.
+This support covers the costs for startup businesses to access the programme, coaching and mentoring throughout 2020 and 2021.

 The Seedlab Programme

 Start working on your idea or business with Germinate Bootcamp where Seedlab will help you build core business skills and more.
 We’ll help you develop your story and pitch, a simple but focused business plan, and you’ll understand more about being export-ready.

 Cultivate - the Accelerator

 Develop your business and proposition further with the Cultivate Accelerator – a more intense 6 month (online) program of training and coaching with experts.
 Startups will develop their Minimum Viable Product, market test it, and progress to being Investor-Ready.

 Once you have completed Cultivate and are ready to scale and grow, Propagate – the Incubator – provides access to specific assistance just for your startup business to help become export-ready.
 Propagate also includes Masterclasses from global topic specialists on a wide range of topics, available to the Seedlab community and the wider food network in Tasmania.

 Everything you need to know about the Seedlab Tasmania Program.

 Your business is in safe hands!
 The Seedlab Team are a group of commercially-savvy business people who have all learned the hard way how to make food, drink and agri-businesses more successful.
 We connect with our networks of Global Gurus and Local Legends to bring you priceless insights.